 Other minor essential things you might necessarily need to get are microphone cables.
 Whether you will be getting a XLR or TRS cable types will depend on your products specifications.
 In this same sense, you might have to buy USB, firewire or thunderbolt cables to hook things up as well.
 Oftentimes these come packed with the aforementioned gadgets.
 A microphone stand and a pop filter for the microphone will be inevitably needed too.

 There you have them!.
+Now you have the idea on how to start music production and equipment needed.
 The pieces of equipment discussed above are really the basic ones you need to get started making music.
 With the above setup and good skill set, a very good sounding music can be made.
-You only have to get the additional equipment needed for a home studio if you consider taking music making more serious as a profession.
+You should read additional equipment needed for a home studio if you consider taking music making more serious as a profession.
 So get your gears right away and start doing what you love to do.
 Music is life.